EC Sales List in Europe (ESL)

-- Thresholds: Intrastat is due only when the applicable thresholds of exemption are exceeded; in the case of EC sales list, usually there is no exemption threshold for the supplies to other EU countries.
-This means that you have to submit an ECSL from the first IC-supply made in an EU country, irrespective of the value of such IC-supply.
+- Thresholds: Intrastat is due only when the applicable thresholds of exemption are exceeded.
+In the case of EC sales list, usually there is no exemption threshold for the supplies to other EU countries.
+This means that you have to submit an ECSL from the first intra-Community supply made in an EU country, irrespective of the value of said intra-Community supply.
 However, you do not have to submit an Intrastat return until you reach the relevant threshold in the relevant country.

 - Flows: the EC sales list is normally due only on the departures flow (although some exceptions apply in certain countries as explained above), while Intrastat has a relevant threshold applicable for both flows of arrivals and departures.

 - Frequency of filing: Intrastat is always submitted on a monthly basis, but the EC sales list can be submitted on a monthly, quarterly, or even annual basis – depending on the thresholds and rules established by each country.